2 Peter

 2 Peter 1:8

-For if you possess these qualities in increasing measure, they will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ.
+For if you have these qualities in abundance, they keep you from being barren and unfruitful in the knowledge of our Lord Yeshua the Messiah.

 Now, we see the reason that we are to work on these areas and that is so that we will produce fruit for the kingdom.
 This list of qualities will help us to produce quality fruit and an increasing measure will produce more fruit.
 That fruit is simply helping others to come to know Jesus Christ as their Lord and Savior.
 It is important to note here that Peter does not say anything here about our salvation but only our effective witness once we are saved.